 A roundup of resources shared and questions asked on the Alaska School Librarians Facebook group.
 This is intended to give readers the chance to access resources at work if social media is filtered.
 Only timely questions, announcements, and links to non-social media resources are listed here.

 8/15 – Interesting stuff.
-How could you use this in your classroom?
+How could you use this

 8/20 – “In fact, if each display you do doesn’t feature LGBTQ titles, you’re doing your displays wrong.”
 This statement applies to people of color, gender, religion, etc. Certainly during pride and history months it’s alright to have focused displays, but if you’re doing a historical fiction display and you don’t include books that feature diverse characters and authors, you are doing a disservice to your community and missing the point of inclusion.